 Learn how to use the AVERAGE function in Excel to calculate mean values.
 Step-by-step guide with syntax, examples, and tips for accurate data analysis.

-For example, if the range A1:A20 contains numbers, the formula =AVERAGE(A1:A20)
+For example, if the range A1:A20 contains numbers, the formula =AVERAGE(A1:A20) returns the average of those numbers.

 See also: